 Center for Innovation and Applied Technology

 The Center for Innovation and Applied Technology [CIAT] is an interdisciplinary research and educational resource that provides answers to our technological and productivity challenges.
 We link bold and innovative concepts with successful planning and practical implementation strategies.
+Robert Dell is the Founding Director.

 Innovation is the result when creative conceptualizations are developed and brought to market.
 Inventors, innovators and entrepreneurs are needed to make lasting societal contributions.
 We enable collaborations between the Cooper Union community and distinguished mentors from the alumnae, industry and educational institutions who contribute their time, insights, and resources.